HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 This implementation varies from the previous [Basic](#basic-implementation) and [Advanced](#advanced-implementation) as it does not rely on medications being selected and in fact does not allow for any to be passed via the `context` field of the CDS Hooks request.
 The context contains only the identifiers for the user and the patient, meaning that any rule that is fired SHOULD rely on existing patient resources and prefetch data.
+The `patient-view` hook may also be useful for shared decision-making use cases in which a clinician reviews current PDDI risks with a patient outside active order entry.
+Related published work has demonstrated this approach for anticoagulant-related drug-drug interactions using HL7 standards-based CDS components (<a href="https://pubmed.ncbi.nlm.nih.gov/35358893/">Thiess et al.</a>).

 #### Summary of Operations